Knicks2020/Neural_Network_Charity_Analysis-/README.md

 # Alphabet Soup’s business team,

-### create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.
+### Create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.

 * Deliverable 1: Preprocessing Data for a Neural Network Model